Vík í Mýrdal: Danger from the Katla volcano

 Vík lies directly south of the Mýrdalsjökull glacier, which itself is on top of the Katla volcano.
 Katla has not erupted since 1918, and as this is longer than typical dormant period, there has been speculation that an eruption may occur soon.
 An eruption of Katla could melt enough ice to trigger an enormous flash flood, potentially large enough to obliterate the entire town.
 The town's church, located high on a hill, is believed to be the only building that would survive such a flood.
-Thus, the people of Vík practice periodic drills and are trained to rush to the church at the first sign of an eruption.
+The people of Vík are aware that they may only have 15 minutes to evacuate to the church at the first sign of an eruption.
 The town has 1,400 hotel rooms for scientists and tourists, who are also briefed about Katla's dangers.

 Climate

-Vík í Mýrdal is the warmest place in Iceland, with an annual mean temperature of 5.3 C. Like most of coastal Iceland, Vík í Mýrdal has a subpolar oceanic climate (Koppen Cfc) with cold but not severe winters and cool, short summers.
-Its winters are among the warmest in Iceland, with an average winter day having a daytime high around 4 C. Because it lies on the windward side of the Gulf Stream, Vík í Mýrdal is the wettest coastal town in Iceland, with an annual rainfall of 2250 mm, which is three times more than Reykjavík, five times more than Akureyri on the north coast of the island and many times more than its far northern location would normally indicate.
+Vík í Mýrdal is the warmest place in Iceland, with an annual mean temperature of 5.3 C. Like most of coastal Iceland, Vík í Mýrdal has a subpolar oceanic climate (Koppen Cfc) with cold but not severe winters, and cool, short summers.
+Its winters are among the warmest in Iceland, with an average winter day having a daytime high around 4 C. Because it lies on the windward side of the Gulf Stream, Vík í Mýrdal is the wettest coastal town in Iceland, with an annual rainfall of 2250 mm, which is three times more than Reykjavík, five times more than Akureyri on the north coast of the island, and many times more than its far northern location would normally indicate.
 Precipitation on the Mýrdalsjökull and Vatnajökull glaciers near the town is believed to be as high as 160 in of rainfall equivalent, which would mean at least 160 ft of snow at those higher altitudes.